Knowing what to do when someone has a seizure - and what not to do - can help make sure that the child, teen or adult is immediately safe.

 Diagnosing and treating epilepsy at Norton Children’s

-When your child experiences a seizure for the first time, it can be frightening.
+When your child has a seizure for the first time, it can be frightening.
 Children can experience a wide variety of seizures and epilepsy conditions and syndromes.
 Epilepsy can start at any age, as young as infancy.
-Our New Onset Seizure Clinic can help discover what may have caused the seizure and begin treatment that’s tailored to your child.
+Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, can help discover what may have caused the seizure and begin treatment that’s tailored to your child.

 Some epilepsy conditions are easily treated and managed by medicines, and others may be severe and require surgery.
 Our physicians can work with you and your child to develop a treatment plan that can lead to your child becoming seizure-free.
 Norton Children’s Comprehensive Epilepsy Center has held the highest rating available from the National Association of Epilepsy Centers since 2013.